 Council members are expected to make decisions in the best interests of their community.
 To do this, they must consider each issue on its merits.

 Decision-making could be influenced — or perceived to be influenced — in a number of ways, including through financial relationships, personal relationships and the receipt of gifts.
-The Local Government Act 1995 sets out requirements
+The Local Government Act 1995 (the Act) sets out

 This guideline deals with interests arising through the receipt of gifts.
 It gives an overview of the requirements of council members and Chief Executive Officers (CEO) for the disclosure of gifts received in an official capacity and the interest that